ENGLISH ELECTROPLATE SILVER

 Sheffield

 The origin of the firm in the partnership established in 1820 in Sheffield by Henry Wilkinson and John Roberts who traded as Wilkinson & Roberts.The firm's cronology is: John Roberts (1836), Roberts & Hall ( 1846), Martin Hall & Co (1854), Martin Hall & Co Ltd (1866-1936).
-Martin Hall & Co was one of the best known British manufacturers and partecipated to many international exhibitions including the Crystal Palace 1851 Great Exhibition.
-They had also a line of production in electroplate and in a patented white metal called "Martinoid"
+Martin Hall & Co was one of the best known British manufacturers and participated to many international exhibitions including the Crystal Palace 1851 Great Exhibition.
+They had also a line of production in electroplate and in a patented white metal called

 A 1858 advertisement of Martin Hall & Co Sheffield A 1858 advertisement of Martin Hall & Co Sheffield

-MARTIN HALL & CO HISTORY and MARKS
+MARTIN HALL & CO HISTORY AND MARKS

 Fargate, Sheffield